kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 pingpong-dep-9b698d6fb-jdgq9     0/1     Running   0          21s
   ```

-  Adding the database should automatically move the READY states to 2/2 and 1/1 for "Log output" and "Ping-pong" respectively.
+  Adding the database should automatically move the READY states to 2/2 and 1/1 for Log output and Ping-pong respectively.

 </exercise>